GWeindel/Lecture_mental-chronometry-MASCO/README.md

 The code is intended to be run in class along with the slides from lecture 2

-Update : if the R notebooks are not rendered the HTML files allow to display the notebooks
+Update : if the R notebooks are not rendered you can download the HTML files to display the notebooks